 If you're a fan of sandwiches or need something transportable, try spreading houmous over bread and topping with olives and roasted red peppers.
 If you're home for lunch, why not grill some pitta and dip in this delicious pea 'mockamole' or whip up a delicious substantial salad, like this flavour-packed pearl barley and nuts.

-Curries, both Thai and Indian are going to become your new best friend, as are your spice cupboard and condiments.
+Curries, both Thai and Indian, are going to become your new best friend - as are your spice cupboard and condiments.
 Stock up on lentils as you can throw these into everything from pasta sauces to soups and dhals.

 Don't forget chilli - a meaty favourite, it can very easily be turned into a vegan dinner.
 This recipe uses broad beans and kidney beans plus all those favourite spices to create an amazing depth of flavour.
 It's served with cauliflower rice to make the dish lighter, but you could also opt for traditional rice.

 And don't think that a vegan diet doesn't mean you can't serve burgers.
 These vegan bean burgers served with crispy baked courgette chips are easy to whip up and perfect for getting the kids involved.
 Get them to help mash all the ingredients together and shape into burger patties.

 Desserts and bakes often contain some form of eggs or dairy, but there are lots of new recipes that use clever ways of binding cake mixes together and alternatives to butter.

-This parsnip, fruit and nut cake uses sunflower spread instead of butter and no eggs, so definitely a weekend winner.
+This parsnip, fruit and nut cake uses dairy-free sunflower spread instead of butter and no eggs, so definitely a weekend winner.
 If you're having people round for dinner and want a quick and easy vegan dessert then look no further than this kiwi lime sorbet.
-It's made with only three ingredients and will be a refreshing end to dinner.
+It's made with only three ingredients and will be a refreshing end to your meal.